Make Homemade Olive Oil Soap and Save Money (As Well as Sanity)

 Basic use: Add 1 cup of laundry soap to the water in your washing machine before putting in the clothes.

-I think you will really enjoy olive oil soap, not only is it great for people like my friend’s son, but you will be amazed at how well it cleans too!
+I think you will really enjoy olive oil soap, you will be amazed at how well it cleans too!
 You won’t have to deal with with oily spots on clothes, and seldom have to bother with pre-treating a stain.

 Making Olive Oil Soap Without Lye

 You may not want to stop with cleansing soap – consider making some traditional bars too!
 Olive soap is amazing for dry skin and provides good moisturizing properties.
 I love to cook with it as olive is one of the best and the healthiest oils out there!

 As a matter of fact under some advice I got somewhere, I rubbed a little of it into my cat’s fur to condition it – but I digress 🐱

 This method which I think is excellent if you’d like to carry out the enjoyment of soap into your own personal bars – has a tutorial and all the details in this article right here.

 (In this post I’ll paraphrase it a little.)

 Melt your ingredients using a double boiler.
 (Don’t stir it as that can cause air bubbles) Add some water to the bottom of the double boiler.

 Take the melted mixture off the stove and add 3 tablespoons of olive oil.
 If you want your soap to be scented you can add a few drops of essential oils.
 The mixture will have a subtle greenish tint to it naturally so you probably won’t want to add dye to it.
 Start stirring.